rj00a/spatial-index-demo/README.md

 ## Why not use a grid?

 For a situation as simple as this, a grid-based spatial partition would probably work fine.
 However, grids don't work well when there is a large discrepancy in the size and density of objects in the scene (see the "teapot in a stadium" problem).
+Additionally, grids can use a lot of memory if the scene is large.

 # Conclusion

 With the R-Tree enabled, I was able to reach over 80,000 objects loaded simultaneously before the framerate dipped below 144 FPS on my machine.

 To improve performance further, the `retain` function could be parallelized or a bulk-insert routine could be created, since entries are reinserted individually at the end of the `retain` function.

+This implementation only supports two dimensions for the sake of clarity.
+However, a generalization to higher dimensions should be fairly straightforward.

 # Controls
 * **W**: Spawn objects